chaswiso/Portfolio/Test Plan.md

 > Specific functionality NOT included in this release

 ## Test Criteria
-> What could possibly stop testing?
+> What conditions would stop testing?
 ### Suspension Criteria
 - fail rate
 ### Exit Criteria